amabdulr/CNWG/Chunking.md

       {{Context}},
       **Before you begin**: {{Prerequisites for this task, this is optional}}
       Follow these steps to {{what these step command accomplish.
 Follow the step command rules. for example. "create a transaction"}}
-      Step 1: {{first step command of this task and any substeps or notes, step result if any}}
+      1. {{first step command of this task and any substeps or notes, step result if any}}
-      Step 2: {{second step command of this task and any substeps or notes, step result if any}}
+      2. {{second step command of this task and any substeps or notes, step result if any}}
       ...{{continue for each step command}}
-      Step n: {{last step command of this task and any substeps or notes, step result if any}}
+      n. {{last step command of this task and any substeps or notes, step result if any}}
       {{additional information}},
       **Result**: {{task results}}
       **Post-requisites**: {{What to do next}}